 INTERCULTURAL EXPERIENCES AND HOW THEY CAN LEAD TO PARENT-EDUCATOR PARTNERSHIP CHALLENGES

-In a very diverse team and kindergarten culture are people with many different physical traits.
+A very diverse team and kindergarten culture is made up of people with many different physical traits.
 Children sometimes fear novel appearances and need a “settling in” in this regard as well.

-The curiosity of a child in regards to a different looking person than they are used to may be perceived rude or blunt to an adult.
-Children often assume that everyone looks like themselves or their surrounding community.
-Parents values and viewpoints can affect a child’s way of seeing and reacting to differences.
-This can cause quite a few problems and needs careful but firm handling on the part of the educator.
+The curiosity of a child regarding a different looking person may be perceived rude or blunt to an adult.
+Families’ values and viewpoints can affect a child’s way of seeing and reacting to differences.
+This can cause quite a few problems and needs careful but firm discussion on the part of the educator.

-A Kindergarten curriculum ought to contain a section on diversity, and how to implement it into a daily structure.
+A kindergarten curriculum should contain a section on diversity, and how to implement it into a daily structure.

-Use morning circles to discuss differences and similarities of people with one another, such as hair and eye color skin color, language, clothing etc.
+Use morning circles to discuss differences and similarities of people with one another, such as hair and eye colour, skin colour, language, clothing, etc.